homeaidepi/jboss-on-app-service/README.md

 - The Azure CLI
 - Maven
 - Docker (optional)
-- An FTP client such as FileZilla
+- An FTP client, such as FileZilla

 You will also need an active Azure Subscription.